segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## Can I control what data is sent to my warehouse?

-Yes!
+Yes.
 For those of you who are on Segment's [Business plan](https://segment.com/pricing), you can choose which sources, collections, and properties sync to your data warehouse using [Warehouse Selective Sync](/docs/connections/storage/warehouses/warehouse-syncs/#warehouse-selective-sync).

 Selective Sync helps manage what data is sent to each individual warehouse, allowing you to sync different sets of data from the same source to different warehouses.